Aquafortis/woo-align-buttons/trunk/README.txt

 = Troubleshooting =

+If you are having issues with this latest version 3.6.0, revert back to version 3.5.8.
+Version 3.5.8 can be downloaded from the bottom of the page [Here](https://wordpress.org/plugins/woo-align-buttons/advanced/).
 If you are having issues with a modified theme, try using version 3.5.7.
 Version 3.5.7 can be downloaded from the bottom of the page [Here](https://wordpress.org/plugins/woo-align-buttons/advanced/).
 Note: As mentioned above, if your theme has been heavily modified and the buttons are outside of the original scope, you may have to consider using another theme.